 For the latest information on Michigan's mini-grant program awards to 17 different schools for an average of $4,050 per school, click here.

-Michigan has funded 91 local Safe Routes to School projects totaling more than 19 million.
+Michigan has funded 150 local Safe Routes to School projects totaling more than 22 million.
 As a prerequisite for funding eligibility, schools must complete a school-based planning process culminating in the creation of a Safe Routes to School Action Plan.
-Safe Routes to School projects require no local matching funds.
+Safe Routes to School projects require no local matching funds at this time.